What is Your Whole Baby's mission?

 I would like to take a stronger stance in defense of healthy, whole male babies, but I fear backlash from my clients/co-workers/employer.

-Because there are few regulations in the realm of U.S. circumcision, midwives may face challenging decisions about what kinds of information they provide their clients about foreskin and circumcision, whether they should refer clients to another provider when a parent wants to circumcise, and whether or not they will perform/assist with circumcisions.
+Because there are few regulations in the realm of U.S. circumcision, midwives may face challenging decisions regarding what kinds of information they provide their clients about foreskin and circumcision, and what role, if any, they play in performing, assisting in, or referring for circumcisions.

 Your Whole Baby is here to help!

-- Contact us at [email protected] to ask questions, share your experiences/concerns, and offer ideas!
+Contact us to ask questions, share your experiences/concerns, and offer ideas!

 Of Episiotomies & Circumcisions: Meet Teri Mitchell, DNP RN CNM IBCLC